rvarago/funktions/README.md

 A set of reusable and curried predicates for common operations that would otherwise likely be written as inline lambdas.

-These operations are already wrapped inside `fn_wrapper`'s to profit from logical combinators.
+These operations are already wrapped inside `fn_wrapper`s to profit from logical combinators.

 Built-in operations: